Table of Contents

 The lower portion of the left ventricle.

-The right coronary artery has the chief function of supplying the muscles of the heart with oxygen-rich or oxygenated blood.
+The right coronary artery has the chief function of supplying the heart's muscles with oxygen-rich or oxygenated blood.
 Therefore, any disorder or disease that involves the right coronary artery can pose severe threats to the cardiovascular system.

 The disease of the right coronary artery may lead to a drastic reduction in the flow of nutrients as well as oxygen-rich blood in the various parts of the heart.